Saturday, 17 August 2024

 Although by no means clear this suggests that there was a link between Henry Cheere and Roubiliac as contractor and sub contractor.

-Information above from the Roubiliac and Cheere in the 1730's and 40's Collaboration and subcontracting in 18th Century English Sculptors' Workshops by Malcolm Baker in the Church Monuments Society Journal Vol X. 1995.
+Information above from the Roubiliac and Cheere in the 1730's and 40's, Collaboration and Subcontracting in 18th Century English Sculptors' Workshops by Malcolm Baker in the Church Monuments Society Journal, Vol X. 1995.

 The Monument to Thomas Winnington.

-Stanford on Teme, Worcestershire.
+in the Church at Stanford on Teme, Worcestershire.

 The bust was carved using a wax portrait by Isaac Gosset (1713 - 99) provided by the family.